sanjeevshrestha/nepalgovsites/README.md

 # Nepal Gov Sites List
-List of all government sites of Nepal.
+List of  government sites of Nepal.
 This list is not ordered in any order and is a random list of names.

 * Nepal Postal Service
 http://www.nepalpost.gov.np/